hemmerling/nosql-mongodb2013/README.md

 - The database files are quite large, so some are beyond the file limit of this repository.
 - You should always separate code from data :-).

+If you want to process the code, you must first dearchive the zipped database file in that directory.